-With all we’ve experienced over the last year, 72% of knowledge workers recently surveyed by Salesforce said they’ll make or maintain at least one major change to their work lives after the pandemic has ended.
-Just under half said hybrid work arrangements bode best for overall well-being, with nearly 60% saying psychological and physical well-being top the list of reasons for hybrid work.
-This is a perk workers today actively seek out — likely more than the frivolous perks from the before times.
+This initial push came from employees.
+A 2021 Salesforce survey showed 72% of knowledge workers said they’ll make or maintain at least one major change to their work lives after the pandemic has ended.
+Just under half said hybrid work arrangements bode best for overall wellbeing, with nearly 60% saying psychological and physical wellbeing top the list of reasons for hybrid work.
+This is a reason companies should consider overall employee wellbeing — and hybrid work factors into that.

-The pandemic has caused many to reevaluate and reprioritize in what many have referred to as the “great reset,” both at work and in our personal lives.
+Wellbeing has moved beyond being a perk to a necessity.
+The pandemic caused people to reevaluate and reprioritize in what many have referred to as the “great reset,” both at work and in our personal lives.
 We dealt with rising anxiety and depression due to unknowns surrounding the virus, anger around race relations, balancing work with parenting, and grappling with an uncertain economy.
 Many are looking for better work-life balance and want to work for a company that shares their values and promises to see them as human beings.

 In addition to benefits like health insurance and paid vacation time, younger workers want more robust benefits packages, often including employee-supplied assistance for self care and mindfulness: meditation, therapy, yoga, and more.
 In fact, 60% of Gen Z and 65% of millennials said they wouldn’t take a job offering only a range of fun perks, without more robust benefits.